Get a Print Quote in Seconds - Not Weeks

 We knew these two facts about the system to be true:

-• Although all supplier data values are unique, their database fields are the same.
+• Although all supplier data values are unique, their database fields are identical.

-• It would be resource intensive to call the database every time the buyer wanted an updated price or changed the print job specifications.
+• Calling the database whenever the buyer wanted an updated price or changed the print job specifications would be resource-intensive.
 We needed a cheaper way to store SKU and other pricing data from the networked suppliers in the system.

 The best solution was to cache data to memory rather than use database calls for each pricing update.
-Since the amount of data required by a node was greatly reduced by using tenant-level data isolation, the memory capacity in the cache could easily accommodate the data needs of a supplier network.
+Since tenant-level data isolation greatly reduced the amount of data required by a node, the memory capacity in the cache could easily accommodate the data needs of a supplier network.

 How we designed it to work: